Balad Air Base: Sallyport Global Human Rights Abuses and Corruption

-The base is home to the Iraqi Air Force's General Dynamics F-16 Fighting Falcons of 9th Fighter Squadron (21 aircraft delivered by November 2017).
+Islamic State attacks

 The base came under attack by ISIL militants in late June 2014, when the insurgents launched mortar attacks and reportedly surrounded the base on three sides.

 On January 4, 2020, the base came under a rocket attack, and no claims of responsibility have been made yet.
 The attack wounded four people.
 On 20 February 2021, four rockets targeted the base, in which one Iraqi contractor was wounded.

 Rockets fell in Iraq’s Balad air base on March 17, 2022 leaving no damage, 2 security forces wounded.